stefaanc/terraform-provider-windows/README.md

 ### Data Sources

 Sometimes one doesn't know if a data source exists or not.
-An example is the `Default Switch` in Hyper-V.  This was introduced at some point in Hyper-V.  One could try to find out by looking at the version of Hyper-V.  One cannot read the data source in Terraform, unless one is absolutely sure it exists, because Terraform will throw an error when it is not there.
+An example is the `Default Switch` in Hyper-V.  This was introduced in some version of Hyper-V.  One cannot read the data source in Terraform, unless one is absolutely sure it exists, because Terraform will throw an error when it is not there.

 Using the extended lifecycle attributes, one can read such data sources, without throwing an error when they don't exist.
 This allows to implement dynamic Terraform behaviour depending on the existence of the data source.